PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Auditory Perception & Learning.md

 <img src="./assets/HumanAuditorySystem.png" alt="HumanAuditorySystem" width="900"/>
 *Figure 1.
 Overview of the human auditory system.*

 **Outer ear:** The outer ear is the visible portion of the ear, known as the pinna, concha, and the ear canal.
 The pinna is responsible for capturing sound waves in the environment and funneling them through the concha into the ear canal.
+Furthermore, the shape; or folds, of the pinna also helps to determine the vertical location of the sound.
 The ear canal then directs the sound waves towards the eardrum, which is located at the end of the canal.

 **Middle ear:** The middle ear is a small, air-filled chamber that is separated from the outer ear by the eardrum.
 When sound waves reach the eardrum, they cause it to vibrate.
 These vibrations are then transmitted through three small bones in the middle ear, called the ossicles, which amplify the sound waves and transmit them to the inner ear.
 The ossicles are composed of the malleus (or hammer), incus (anvil), and stapes (or stirrup).